ATM usage fees: Thailand

+For a foreign card, the ATM service fee is ฿150 (Aeon Bank), and ฿220 for all other banks.
+Cash withdrawals in the bank office ("cash advance") typically do not have any fees on top of what the issuer bank may charge.

 Europe

 Austria

 Cash withdrawals are free for any owner of an Austrian Maestro card at a bank.
-Some independent ATM's – 67 out of 8,500 as of 2016 – charge a small fee (€1.95 in 2016).
+Some independent ATMs – 67 out of 8,500 as of 2016 – charge a small fee (€1.95 in 2016).
 By law, a warning is given when a fee is charged.

 In July 2016 it was discussed if a law should forbid these fees or the fee must be displayed clearly during the transaction.

 Very few, small banks charge an extra fee when one of their own customers uses a different bank's ATM.

 Finland

 Cash withdrawals are free for any owner of a Finnish bank card or Visa Electron cards on ATM brand "Otto." which is the largest ATM network in Finland.
 There are smaller rivals which have fees.
 "Otto."
 ATMs accept also Visa, MasterCard, American Express and Diners Club credit cards.
 They also belong to Maestro, Cirrus and Plus networks.
 Fees depend on card issuer.

 Some banks do charge fees after a given number of withdrawals within a month.